I’ve been a vet for a quarter century now. Over that time I’ve seen just about everything go wrong that can.

 Look at our rates of dog poisonings and you’ll see that chocolate is the greatest problem.
 Here’s what we hear:

-You can read more about chocolate poisoning in dogs here.
+I’ve written a whole page on chocolate poisoning but here’s a quick summary: it’s most dangerous to smaller dogs and when it’s darker or better quality.
 Keep it in a secure place, just like you would any hazardous substance.
 Like medicines for example!

 Again this mainly concerns dogs, in two situations: